thufschmitt/tix-papers/implem/cduce.md

 this work is itself based).
-Although its type-system is obviously not the same as the one presented here, its types form a supertype of ours (with the exception of the gradual type which is absent in \cduce{} but may be encoded as a distinguished type constant), so we could reuse its representation.
+Although its type-system is obviously not the same as the one presented here, its types form a supertype of ours (with the exception of the gradual type which is absent in \cduce{} but may be encoded), so we could reuse its representation.

 We also wanted to reuse its subtyping algorithm (since implementing it would have taken way too much time), but this was more difficult, as it implements a